nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * The index **must be a positive integer** 1, 2, 3...

-   * `LESSON_NAME` refers to the name of the lesson in the module which contains the zoom link to be deleted.
+   * `LESSON_NAME` refers to the name of the module lesson which contains the zoom link to be deleted.

-  Example:
+  Example

-   * `deletezoom 2 n/lecture` deletes the zoom link of the lesson `lecture` from the 2nd module in the displayed module list.
+  `deletezoom 2 n/lecture` deletes the zoom link of the lesson `lecture` from the 2nd module in the displayed module list.

+  Expected Outcome:

 #### Deleting a module: `deletemodule`